beastiehut/BeastieHut-Plugins/Space Comments Plugin Documentation.md

 # Space Comments plugin #

-The plugin allows to display the comments of the current page (and, and its descendents' comments, if selected) in a form of a table and also page attachments' comments as a table.
+The plugin allows to display the comments (simple and inline) of the current page (and, and its descendents' comments, if selected) in a form of a table and also page attachments' comments (simple and inline) as a table.

 It has 2 macros: